DigiBouquet Editorial Policy

 Corrections

-If we learn that a claim is inaccurate, we correct the page as soon as practical and update the modification date.
-For issues that affect the main recommendation of a page, we prioritize the correction ahead of minor wording changes.
-Readers can report concerns through the contact page.
+If a claim is inaccurate or the page no longer matches the product, DigiBouquet corrects the page as soon as practical and updates the visible modification date.
+Issues that affect the main recommendation of a page are prioritized ahead of purely cosmetic changes.
+Corrections can be reported through the contact page.

 Commercial independence